 - They’re slow!
 About as fast as an upside-down turtle gently floating by the beach, websites made with builders tend to be pretty slow.

 Spoiler alert: Zyro is not “many website builders”.
 It’s fast and genuinely affordable.
-Zyro may not be jam-packed with loads of third-party features, and it may not be the most pixel-perfect design solution out there, but it nails the basics.
+Zyro may not be jam-packed with loads of third-party features, and it may not be the most pixel-perfect design solution out there, but it nails the basics and is ideal for inexperienced users.

 For this Zyro review, I signed up for an account and set up a test site.
 And as you carry on reading, you’ll see not only the website itself, but also go through my entire experience of starting up, building, and editing my website using this platform.